 I am a freelance facilitator specialising in engagement.
-I can help your organisation to work more effectively with key audiences and I can assist organisations in engaging effectively with young people – including those from tougher social realities.
+I can help your organisation to work more effectively with key audiences and I can assist organisations in engaging effectively with neighbourhoods and young people – including those from tougher social realities.
 I am happy to work with interesting people on interesting projects in Northern Ireland or around the world.
 Please contact me below to discuss your needs or ideas.

 I am the former CEO of Public Achievement, which for 16 years (until January 2016) was Northern Ireland’s most innovative youth organisation.
 The organisation won a host of local and international awards, including a Big Society Award from the UK Prime Minister and a Tech for Good Award.
 Previously I worked for the Youth Council for Northern Ireland, the School of Education in Ulster University, and the Community of the Peace People.
 One of our best known projects was the WIMPS (Where is My Public Servant?) project which supported young people to address local issues, and to hold those in power to account.
 Although the WIMPS site is down, you can view our catalogue of films made by young people here.
 I own the domain rights to WIMPS.tv and I am planning to re-launch the project at some stage.
 If you’d like to help, please let me know!